newatoms/guides/how-to-make-a-pitch-into-a-blogpost/readme.md

 * this could be done by just looking at only their education on linkedIn or one previous employer.

 If after the user story is fulfilled it is not good enough to go live, the next person can add something to the blogpost and improve it a little bit.
 This goes on until it is decided it is good enough to go live.
-Its all about finding small ways to add value to the whole.
+Its all about finding small ways to add value to the whole and **never** about making the best thing possible.

 ### Tips for how you can keep a user story small